AkshajRaut/Driver-for-GNSS-puck-GPGGA/README.md

 get the same results you were getting before (but with a single command!)

         ros2 launch gps_driver gps_launch.py port:=/dev/pts/6 #Or basically any ttyUSB*
+##

+## 3. Go outside and collect data
+1. Stationary data outdoors: In a new rosbag recording, go outside and collect 10 minutes ofdata at one spot.
+Name this rosbag “stationary_data”
+2. Walk in a straight line outdoors: In a new rosbag recording, walk in a straight line for a few hundred meters.
+Name this rosbag “walking_data”
+##

+## 4. Data Analysis
+Read the rosbag data into matlab/python.

+1. Analyze stationary data
+2. Analyze straight line walk data